CityofToronto/bdit_flashcrow/README.md

 ### MOVE Reporter

-- `reporter`: runs the REST API server at `reporter/reporter.js` on port 8082;
+- `reporter`: runs the REST API server at `reporter/reporter.js` on port 8200;
-- `reporter:inspect`: runs `reporter/reporter.js`, but also opens debugging on port 9282;
+- `reporter:inspect`: runs `reporter/reporter.js`, but also opens debugging on port 9200;
 - `reporter:inspect-brk`: like `reporter:inspect`, but waits for a debugger to attach before running (in case you need to debug something that happens during startup);
-- `reporter:test-api`: runs `reporter/reporter.js` in testing mode on port 8082, for use during REST API tests;
+- `reporter:test-api`: runs `reporter/reporter.js` in testing mode on port 8200, for use during REST API tests;

+### MOVE Scheduler

+- `scheduler`: runs the REST API server at `scheduler/scheduler.js` on port 8300;
+- `scheduler:inspect`: runs `scheduler/scheduler.js`, but also opens debugging on port 9300;
+- `scheduler:inspect-brk`: like `scheduler:inspect`, but waits for a debugger to attach before running (in case you need to debug something that happens during startup);
+- `scheduler:test-api`: runs `scheduler/scheduler.js` in testing mode on port 8300, for use during REST API tests;

 ### Testing